Illumination Type in Machine Vision System

 Field of View and Object Size

-The size of the object and the field of view determine the type and intensity of the lighting required.
+The size of the object and the field of view of the camera are crucial to determine the type and intensity of the lighting required.
 Larger objects or fields of view typically need more intense and evenly distributed light.

 Distance to Camera and Lighting